-Emergency transportation
+Emergency Transportation

 When a Member's condition is life-threatening and requires use of special equipment, life support systems, and close monitoring by trained attendants while en route to the nearest appropriate facility, emergency transportation is thus required.
-Emergency transportation includes but is not limited to, ground and air transportation.
+Emergency transportation includes, but is not limited to, ambulance, air or boat transports.

 For emergency ground and air ambulance, for both in-network and out-of-network Providers, the Member is responsible only for the plan's in-network cost-sharing amount and Providers are prohibited by state and federal law from balance billing the Member.

-Preventive care
+Preventive Care

-Preventive care guidelines are located on the Molina website at MolinaMarketplace.com/marketplace/fl/en-us/Providers/Health-Resources.
+Preventive Care Guidelines are located on the Molina website at MolinaMarketplace.com/marketplace/mi/en-us/Providers/Health-Resources.

-24-hour Nurse Advice Line
+Nurse Advice Line

 Members may call the 24-hour Nurse Advice Line anytime they are experiencing symptoms or need health care information.
-Registered nurses are available 24 hours a day, 7 days a week.
+Registered nurses are available 24 hours a day, 7 days a week, 365 days a year.